Zavy86/docker-course/topics/17-service-discovery/README.md

 $ docker run --name busybox -ti busybox
 ```

-And let’s try to perform the lookup again using this container:
+And let's try to perform the lookup again using this container:

 ```shell
 # nslookup redis